S0methingSomething/BitEdit/README.md

 ## 🎯 Overview

 BitEdit is a specialized web tool that allows you to decrypt, analyze, and modify MonetizationVars files from BitLife.
-Built entirely in the browser, it provides an intuitive interface for understanding game monetization configurations and simplifying common modifications like unlocking in-app purchases (IAPs).
+Built entirely in the browser

 **Key Benefits:**
 - No installation required - runs entirely in your browser
 - Simple drag-and-drop interface
 - Automatic patching capabilities
-- Educational insight into game monetization structures

 ## ✨ Features